Revolut books record profit on higher interest rates and surge in users

 Revolut also invested heavily in advertising and marketing last year, with spending almost doubling to £241m from £129m.

-The firm, founded in 2015, is understood to have recently hired bankers to help it sell around $500m (£395m) of existing shares in a move that could value Revolut at more than $40bn (£32bn)—up from a $33bn (£26bn) valuation in a 2021 funding round that made it the UK’s biggest fintech firm.
+The firm, founded in 2015, is understood to have recently hired bankers to help it sell around $500m of existing shares in a move that could value Revolut at more than $40bn – up from a $33bn valuation in a 2021 funding round that made it the UK’s biggest fintech firm.